VCCT-MAST5112-2025-G2/ST10479777-MAST-PART-2/README.md

 - calculated the average price and put it on the homepage
 - had a separate page for the chef's input and allowed the chef to edit and remove menu items
 - removed the courses buttons on the homepage and made it read-only view

+# New Features
+# Filter Page
+- 3 buttons for the 3 courses
+# Homepage
+- Filtter button
+- Chef's Input button
+- Average Text box separated into 3 courses

 # References
 - Gray, 2023.
 React Typescript Project Tutorial shopping cart [video] YouTube. available at: https://www.youtube.com/watch?v=HQFeTj0dGBo [accessed 06 November 2025]
 - Dipesh Malvia.
 Learn React, Typescript and Material UI with one project [video] Youtube. available at: https://www.youtube.com/watch?v=uGnh1NnlEbQ [accessed 08 November 2025]